As part of my Alteryx training, following on from my starting out with Alteryx, I decided to try and use it for a real world example to test it out.

-To join these data sources I could bring them into a database.
-Alternatively I could do it in Excel using some sort of lookup (vlookup, index & match, etc) although the volume of data may not make that practical.
+Alternatively, I could do it in Excel using some sort of lookup (vlookup, index & match, etc), although the volume of data may not make that practical.

 I began by importing the school data into Alteryx.
 This was from a csv so I used the Input tool, available in Favourites and In/Out on the toolbar, to import it.

 Next I imported the local authority data to give me the local authority name.
 This will be a filter on the Tableau dashboard.

 To use the Trade Area tool I need the longitude and latitude of each school, while the data I have only contains the postcode.

-Fortunately someone else has mapped every UK postcode to a longitude and latitude and kindly made that data available.
+Fortunately, someone else has mapped every UK postcode to a longitude and latitude and kindly made that data available.

 Join the school longitude and latitude

-Bringing the postcode longitude and latitude data into the mix taught me that some reasonable database design knowledge is very useful to use Alteryx effectively.
+Bringing the postcode longitude and latitude data into the mix showed that some reasonable database knowledge is useful to use Alteryx effectively.

 The schools data came with UK postcode formatted as XX00 XXX, while the postcode to longitude and latitude mapping file has the postcode formatted as XX00XXX.

-In this case we want to replace the empty spaces with a zero length string.
+In this case we want to replace the empty spaces with a zero-length string.
 The ReplaceChar expression is suitable: